itsnayabsd/website/_posts/book/2020-04-15-embedded-linux-rpi3-000-intro.md

 ---
 ## Introduction

-Embedded Linux development for any *single board computer* (SBC) or *embedded development board* typically involves -
+Embedded Linux development for any *single board computer* (SBC) or *embedded development board* typically involves integration of -
- - **Board support package development** - Kernel, boot loader and device drivers development.
+ - Kernel
+ - Boot loader
- - **System integration** - Integration of kernel, boot loader, system libraries and developing applications.
+ - System libraries and
+ - Third party applications (if needed).

 Before chosing to develop the Embedded Linux system, make sure there is *Linux* and open source boot loader like *U-boot* support for SoC.